Best Places to Eat and See in New York City:

 Most New York City travel guides will tell you the best places to see, but I also want to share the best places to EAT along the way too because FOOD is important, people.
 I have included a section with photos and detailed information about the places to visit, then at the bottom is a simple list that you can easily reference.

-BEST PLACES TO EAT AND SEE IN NEW YORK CITY
+BEST PLACES TO EAT AND THINGS TO DO IN NEW YORK CITY

 Visit Central Park.
 There is so much to see in Central Park….you could literally spend all day there.
 Go to Whole Foods at Columbus Circle, pick up a picnic lunch, and head over to the Great Lawn or Sheep’s Meadow area for a picnic.
 There are some must hit places such as Belverde Castle (for amazing views), the Boat Pond, Bethesda Fountain, The Mall area for tree-lined photos, the Pond, Central Park Zoo, the Carousel, the Lake, and riding bikes along the perimeter.
 If you really want to splurge, take a horse-drawn carriage ride around the park.
 If you want the quintessential New York experience, eat at the Loeb Boathouse or Tavern on the Greens.